zihung20/ip/docs/README.md

-# Lolok User Guide
+# LokLok User Guide

 ![A sample usage of the chatbot](./Ui.png)

-**Lolok** is a chatbot that helps you record your daily tasks and perform basic operations such as adding, marking, and finding tasks.
+**LokLok** is a chatbot that helps you record your daily tasks and perform basic operations such as adding, marking, and finding tasks.
 It's lightweight, simple, and easy to use.

 ---